eldus/eldus.github.io/readme.md

 My Learning Strategy here: HTML, CSS, JavaScript, PHP, JSON (replace XML), SQL (MySQL) and finally Python.

+> For Python there is a uge potential for AI and machine learning applications - Tensorflow, Numpy, Keras, Theano, MXNet and PyTorch.

 Projects here are divided into individual folders.
 Each project folder contains numerous html/css/js files related to that project.

 > The project folder is named with a six digits YearMonthDay the project was created (example [705](https://github.com/eldus/eldus.github.io/tree/master/705)).
 To spin-off another similar related topic by creating sub folder inside and with a running single alphanumeric name [705/1](https://github.com/eldus/eldus.github.io/tree/master/705/1), 705/2, etc.